gscalzo/gscalzo.github.io/_posts/2016-03-01-a-circular-progress-bar-in-swift.markdown

 </div>

 ##Circular Progress Bar
-FInally, we are set everything for the grand finale.
+Finally, we are set everything for the grand finale.
 Most important class of this first part of the project is the _ProgressLayer_, which is a full circle Shape Layer, and it exposes a _progress()_ function that draws the percentage of the circle, being 0 at the beginning and 100 at the end:
 {% highlight swift %}
 import UIKit